skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 Features and Roadmap
 --------------------

-SkyPilot on Kubernetes is under active development.
+Kubernetes support is under active development.
 Some features are in progress and will be released soon:

-* CPU Tasks - ✅ Available
+* CPU and GPU Tasks - ✅ Available
 * Auto-down - ✅ Available
 * Storage mounting - ✅ Available on x86_64 clusters
-* GPU Tasks - ✅ Available
 * Multi-node tasks - 🚧 In progress
 * Multiple Kubernetes Clusters - 🚧 In progress